entando/entando-docs/vuepress/docs/ecr/tutorials/ecr-deploy-use-plugin-and-mfe-without-bundle.md

 ## Requirements

--   A microservice built with the Entando Blueprint
+-   A microservice built with the Entando Component Generator

--   Node and NPM are installed on your machine
+-   Node and NPM are installed on your machine (use LTS version)

--   Docker installed on your machine and you are able to upload images to docker-hub
+-   Docker is installed on your machine and you are able to upload images to docker-hub or an image repository of your choice

 -   An Entando Cluster where to deploy the Entando Plugin with a working instance of Entando App Builder and Entando App Engine